2017–18 Manhattan Jaspers basketball team

 The 2017–18 Manhattan Jaspers basketball team represented Manhattan College during the 2017–18 NCAA Division I men's basketball season.
-The Jaspers, led by seventh-year head coach Steve Masiello, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference.
-They finished the season 14–17, 9–9 in MAAC play to finish in a tie for fifth place.
+The Jaspers, led by seventh-year head coach Steve Masiello, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+They finished the season 14–17, 9–9 in MAAC play, to finish in a tie for fifth place.
 As the No. 5 seed in the MAAC tournament, they lost in the quarterfinals to Iona.

 Previous season

-The Jaspers finished the 2016–17 season 10–22, 5–15 in MAAC play to finish in a tie for tenth place.
+The Jaspers finished the 2016–17 season 10–22, 5–15 in MAAC play, to finish in a tie for tenth place.
 They lost in the first round of the MAAC tournament to Rider.